AlejandroAmat/Differential-Rendering/README.md

-# Slang Differential for Inverse Rendering (Texture & 2D Gaussian Splatting)
+# Slang Differential Rendering: Texture Optimization and 2D Gaussian Splatting

+A high-performance implementation of automatic differentiation for inverse rendering tasks using the Slang shading language, with applications in texture optimization and 2D Gaussian Splatting (2DGS).

 ## Overview

-This project aims to bridge the gap between high-level differential programming and real-time graphics rendering, focusing on inverse rendering applications.
-By translating and extending the capabilities of the NDiffr library into Slang—a shading language designed for real-time graphics—we leverage automatic differentiation (AD) to facilitate the development of differentiable rendering techniques.
-This approach not only democratizes access to advanced rendering algorithms but also streamlines the process of integrating AD into existing graphics pipelines.
+This project bridges the gap between differential programming and real-time graphics by implementing automatic differentiation (AD) in Slang - a shading language designed for high-performance, cross-platform rendering.
+By extending the capabilities of the NDiffr library into Slang, we enable gradient-based optimization directly within shader code, making inverse rendering more accessible and significantly faster.

+Key features:
+- **High-performance differential rendering**: 116× faster than NVIDIA Falcor for texturing and 5× faster than PyTorch Slang implementations for 2DGS
+- **Automatic differentiation in shader code**: Compute gradients of rendering operations with respect to scene parameters
+- **Real-time inverse rendering**: Optimize scene properties through gradient descent within the rendering pipeline
+- **Unified framework**: Support for both texture optimization and 2D Gaussian Splatting in one codebase

+## Applications

+### Differential Texturing

+Our implementation provides a differentiable texturing system that supports mipmapping and gradient-based optimization.
+The framework:

+- Enables texture parameter optimization through gradient descent
+- Implements differentiable mipmapping for better detail management
+- Uses an accumulated buffer for efficient gradient propagation
+- Allows real-time feedback during the optimization process

+The texture optimization example (`examples/sphere-texture-diff`) demonstrates learning a texture from a reference texture through inverse rendering, achieving significantly faster convergence than previous methods.

+### 2D Gaussian Splatting (2DGS)

+The 2DGS implementation (`examples/2dgs`) represents scenes with 2D Gaussian primitives (oriented elliptical disks) rather than 3D Gaussians.
+This approach:

+- Provides more accurate geometry representation during rendering
+- Achieves superior performance compared to 3D Gaussian Splatting
+- Enables high-quality, differentiable surface reconstruction
+- Facilitates real-time rendering and optimization

+Our implementation uses advanced optimization techniques including tile-based processing, efficient memory management, and parallel workgroup coordination to achieve significant performance improvements.

 ## Installation and Compilation